El Al Flight 1862

-On 4 October 1992, El Al Flight 1862, a Boeing 747 cargo aircraft of the then state-owned Israeli airline El Al, crashed into the Groeneveen and Klein-Kruitberg flats in the Bijlmermeer (colloquially "Bijlmer") neighbourhood (part of Amsterdam-Zuidoost) of Amsterdam, the Netherlands.
-The crash is known in Dutch as the Bijlmerramp (Bijlmer disaster).
+On 4 October 1992, El Al Flight 1862, a Boeing 747 cargo aircraft of the Israeli airline El Al, crashed into the Groeneveen and Klein-Kruitberg flats in the Bijlmermeer (colloquially "Bijlmer") neighbourhood of Amsterdam, the Netherlands.
+The accident is known in Dutch as the Bijlmerramp (Bijlmer disaster).

-In all, 43 people were officially reported as killed, including all of the four people on board and 39 on the ground.
-In addition to these fatalities, 11 people were seriously injured and 15 people received minor injuries.
-The exact number of people killed on the ground is disputed, as the building housed many undocumented immigrants.
-The crash is the deadliest aviation disaster to occur in the Netherlands.
+Forty-seven people are known to have been killed, including all 4 on board and 43 on the ground.
+The exact number killed on the ground is uncertain, as the building housed many unregistered residents.
+Eleven people were seriously injured and 15 received minor injuries.
+The accident is the deadliest aviation disaster to have occurred in the Netherlands.

+Aircraft

+The aircraft involved was a Boeing 747-258F, MSN 21737, registered as 4X-AXG manufactured on 7 March 1979.
+The aircraft was 13 years old prior to the accident and still had at least 5 years of useful service before retirement if the crash hadn’t occurred on 4 October 1992.
+The 747 had flown 45,746 hours and completed 10,107 flight cycles.
+It was equipped with four Pratt & Whitney JT9D-7J engines.